AllWellNow/devPortfolio/README.md

 ## ToDo App with Realm

-All the necessary ToDo app functional with a colorful gradient design
+All the necessary functionality for a ToDo app with a colorful gradient design

 #### ⚙️ Technologies
 <ul>